River Cree

 The River Cree is a river in Dumfries and Galloway, Scotland which runs through Newton Stewart and into the Solway Firth.
 It forms part of the boundary between the counties of Wigtownshire and Kirkcudbrightshire.

 The tributaries of the Cree are the Minnoch, Trool, Penkiln and Palnure which drain from the Range of the Awful Hand, the labyrinthine range of mountains and lochs, bogs, burns and crags, rising at its highest to The Merrick, Galloway (2764 ft above sea level), 12 mi north and visible from Newton Stewart.

+The Battle of the River Dee may have been fought at this river or at River Dee, Galloway in 1308, during the Scottish Wars of Independence.

 The River Cree provided a route from the coast into the forested hinterland.
 Then it became the boundary between communities living on either side, dividing the County, or Shire, of Wigtownshire from the Stewartry of Kirkcudbright.
 It also divides the parish of Penninghame from the parish of Minnigaff and the town of Newton Stewart from the villages of Creebridge and Minnigaff, thus identifying a variety of administrative entities.
 There were very few bridges until the 18th century and tolls and local customs duties could be levied at such crossing points.
 The Cree was also the source of power for the textile mills built in Newton Stewart in the 18th century when water power was a key element in industrial development.

 Most of the time, the Cree is fordable and the old site of the main ford, just below the present bridge, is still detectable in the street layout of Newton Stewart.
 The location of the first, wooden bridge and the boat ferry are still identifiable local landmarks just to the north of the present bridge.